Anonymity and You

 - If your name is currently your username on any website, change it!
 Some websites even have a field for your full name, so be sure to remove it or change it to something made up.
 (Search engines will re-index the pages over time and your name will disappear from search results).

-- If you are ever required to use your first and last name on a website (Facebook, for example)… then make one up!
+- If you are ever required to use your first and last name on a website (ie. social media)… then make one up!
 You’re probably safe using your real first name, but make up a last name!
 No one has to know it isn’t your real last name except you and your friends.

 - If you come across any accounts you no longer access, try to gain access back into them and delete them.
 Many websites give you the option to deactivate or delete your account completely.